 The Future of Immigration in Houston

-This past week, business leaders and professionals met at Rice University’s Baker Institute for Public Policy to hear from experts who shared current data and research on immigration in Houston at an event co-sponsored by the Baker Institute Mexico Center, New American Economy and the Center for Houston’s Future last Thursday.
+Business leaders and professionals met at Rice University’s Baker Institute for Public Policy to hear from experts who shared current data and research on immigration in Houston at an event co-sponsored by the Baker Institute Mexico Center, New American Economy and the Center for Houston’s Future last Thursday.

 “Houston is a city that knows how to value individual merit, hard work, and the contributions of all its residents,” said Dr. Tony Payan, Françoise and Edward Djerejian Fellow for Mexico Studies and Director of The Baker Institute’s Mexico Center, adding that every worker in Houston from doctors and engineers to landscapers and line-cooks help make Houston the growing and robust economic engine that it is.